 The Company currently maintains directors' and officers' liability insurance and general liability insurance in such amounts as it considers to be reasonable.
 Accordingly, the insurance of the Company does not cover the potential risks associated with a mineral exploration company's operations.
 The Company may also be unable to maintain insurance to cover these risks at economically feasible premiums.
 Insurance coverage may not continue to be available or may not be adequate to cover any resulting liability.
-Moreover, insurance against risks such as environmental pollution or other hazards as a result of exploration and production may not be generally available to The Company or to other companies in the mineral exploration industry on acceptable terms.
-The Company might also become subject to liability for pollution or other hazards which may not be insured against or which The Company may elect not to insure against because of premium costs or other reasons.
+Moreover, insurance against risks such as environmental pollution or other hazards as a result of exploration and production may not be generally available to The Company might also become subject to liability for pollution or other hazards which may not be insured against or which The Company may elect not to insure against because of premium costs or other reasons.
 Losses from these events may cause The Company to incur significant costs that could have a material adverse effect upon its financial performance and results of operations.